THE BEST FREE WORDPRESS PLUGINS FOR BLOGGERS

 I actually have more plugins that I use and love, but wanted to narrow them down and section them, so these to me are the best ones I use.

 But if there’s one I wish I had downloaded sooner, it’s definitely the Yoast SEO plugin.

 I’m sure as time goes on and I’ve been blogging more I’ll find more plugins too, so bookmark this page and keep checking this post.

-And don’t forget to sign up for my free course if you want to start making money blogging!
+And don’t forget to sign up for Easy Passive Income if you want to start making money blogging!

 Otherwise, check out these other posts to help you start a blog: